U3B5HMD/hackmud/HACKING_GUIDE.md

   - `tyrell`
   - `weyland`

-  Note: Tier 2 corporation extensions rotate between `members_only`, `memberlogin`, and `memberaccess`.
+  Note: Tier 2 corporation extensions rotate.
 If you aren't able to find a script with one extension, try another.

 ## Quickly Farm GC from Tier 1 NPCs